mikf/gallery-dl/docs/configuration.rst

       favorites-collections and transfer any further work to other extractors (``folder`` or ``collection``), which will then create individual subdirectories for each of them.
+Note

-      Note: Going through all gallery folders will not be able to fetch deviations which aren't in any folder.
+    Going through all gallery folders will not fetch deviations not contained in any folder.

 extractor.deviantart.folders